OxNinja/blog/content/posts/install-archlinux/index.md

 And you can reboot.

+### Dual boot with windows

+My grub did not detect my Windows partition, [this post](https://askubuntu.com/a/977251) helped me to solve the issue.

 ## Tips

 * Something is broken?
 You forgot to install an important package but already completed all the steps? **Do not reinstall from scratch**!
 Just boot on your USB, mount your system back and `chroot` into it!